marpapadopoulou/Trajectory-generation/Traj100k-Dataset-master/README.md

 # Traj100k-Dataset
-The simulation dataset for Robot Trajectron
+The simulation dataset for Collaborative Trajectron

 ### Environment